rubenwardy/minetest_modding_book/_en/players/hud.md

 </figure>

-The above diagram shows 3 windows (blue), each with a single HUD element (yellow) with a different alignment each time.
+The above diagram shows 3 windows (blue), each with a single HUD element (yellow) and a different alignment each time.
 The arrow is the result of the position and offset calculation.

 ### Scoreboard